lord-vesel/dcs-doc/en/dev-docs/ah64d/mpd.md

     When enabled, sets the TSD to Freeze mode.
 All TSD symbology and navigation data will continue to update as normal, but the focal point of the TSD “footprint” will be the white Ghostship symbol.
-The cyan Ownship symbol will continue to move across the map independently of the TSD footprint to display the actual aircraft position.
+The blue Ownship symbol will continue to move across the map independently of the TSD footprint to display the actual aircraft position.
 (See TSD Pan sub-page for more information.)